earthjasonlin/MihoyoResourceIntegrityCheckBypass/README.md

 2. Copy `GenshinImpact.cmd` to `GenshinImpact_Data\Persistent`

+3. Remove `Read-Only` for the `Persistent` folder, including subfolders (Right click on the folder)

-3. Launch `GenshinImpact.cmd` and follow the prompts.
+4. Launch `GenshinImpact.cmd` and follow the prompts.

-4. Enjoy~
+5. Enjoy~

 --------------------------------